Inside the ‘Zizians’: How a cultish group of radical vegans is now linked to 6 deaths

 In the midst of this web is a polarizing and cryptic figure known as Ziz, a 34-year-old vegan computer scientist who played a leading role in the initial protest.
 Depending on who you believe, she may be the highly manipulative leader of a “Zizian” cult or simply one figure in a loose-knit network of rationalist defectors.

-The whereabouts of Ziz herself, known in court documents by her legal name Jack Amadeus LaSota, remains unknown.
-Though wanted in two states on lesser counts, she has not been charged or deemed a person of interest in connection to any of the killings.
+Ziz herself, known in court documents by her legal name Jack Amadeus LaSota, was arrested in Maryland on Monday on misdemeanor charges.
+While wanted in two states, she has not been charged or deemed a person of interest in connection to any of the killings.

 But her politics are central to a bizarre and tragic story involving Silicon Valley start-ups, a rent strike, allegations of abuse and indoctrination, an abandoned Alaskan tug boat, and the coming machine apocalypse.

-Note: This article was updated on Monday February 17, 2025, to add news of Ziz and Zajko’s arrest.